Joshitha-YUVARAJ/PCA-EXP-3-PARALLEL-REDUCTION-USING-UNROLLING-TECHNIQUES-AY-23-24/README.md

 ## RESULT:
 Thus the program has been executed by unrolling by 8 and unrolling by 16.
-It is observed that  Unrolling16 has executed with less elapsed time than  Unrolling8 with blocks 512,512.
+It is observed that  Unrolling by 16 has executed with less elapsed time than  Unrolling by 8 with blocks 512,512.